crguezl/gh-org-members/README.md

 "Casiano","https://github.com/casiano","https://casiano.github.io"
 ```

-The same but in json:
+The same but the output is in json:

 ```json
 ✗ gh org-members -jr cas